 Solar Blankets

-These blankets work well to heat your pool and cover the entire surface area.
-Among the three types of solar covers, solar blankets are the most effective, but the issue is that they are a lot more cumbersome to deal with.
+Also called bubble solar covers, solar blankets work well to heat your pool and cover the entire surface area.
+Among the three types of solar covers, solar blankets are the most effective at heating a pool, but the issue is that they are a lot more cumbersome to deal with.

 Solar Rings

-Although solar rings are easier to install as they are smaller pieces of equipment to deal with, there is an added drawback of uncovered pool areas.
-Solar rings are effective but not necessarily as efficient as solar blankets due to this one drawback.
+Although solar rings are easier to install as they are smaller pieces of equipment, there is an added drawback of uncovered pool areas, which makes them effective but less efficient than solar blankets.
+Depending on how much sun your pool gets, solar rings can heat your pool by up to an additional 2 to 5 degrees after a couple of days.

 Liquid Solar Covers

 Liquid solar covers are a modern invention that are the easiest to deal with among the three solar cover choices.
 You simply need to pour the liquid into the pool, creating an invisible and non-toxic barrier that stops heat from escaping the pool.
-Unlike solar blankets and solar rings, liquid solar covers cannot help heat up the pool but will instead work to keep the pool warm.
-This makes liquid solar covers 20-40% less effective than a solid cover.
+Unlike solar blankets and solar rings, liquid solar covers cannot help heat the pool but will instead work to keep the pool warm.

 However, these are an excellent alternative for those looking for an easy solution to stop the heat from evaporating the pool water.
 There’s also the plus of not dealing with a physical cover you need to place and remove.
 You can even swim in the pool with the liquid inside.